JVMerlino/Myrddin/README.md

 Version 0.93 plays approximately 3150 ELO (CCRL) at 1 CPU, 3155 at 4 CPU against chess engines, and probably 100-200 points higher against humans.
 This is an improvement of approximately 50 points compared to version 0.92.

+**KNOWN ISSUES: Version 0.93 has a bug such that requesting more than 1GB of transposition hash memory will cause significantly worse play.
+This will be fixed in the next release.**

 The following winboard commands are supported:\
 protover\
 xboard\